coreymbryant/AGNOS/README.md

-AGNoS
+AGNOS
 =====

-AGNoS: Adaptive Goal-oriented Non-intrusive Surrogates
+AGNOS: Adaptive Goal-oriented Non-intrusive Surrogates

 (Agnostos is the greek word for unknown.
 One could alternatively say AGNoStoS: Adaptive Goal-oreinted Non-intrusive Stochastic Surrogates, but AGNoS is much easier to write)